toolness/piads-prototype/README.md

+This is a prototype for a web-based embeddable [Psychosocial Impact of Assistive Devices (PIADS)](https://www.sralab.org/rehabilitation-measures/psychosocial-impact-assistive-devices) questionnaire.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>